Theories

 Joint inference for definitions

-A definition is a rule that has an auxiliary statement as its conclusion.
+A definition is a rule that has an auxiliary statement as its conclusion, as in “If a man is not married, he is a bachelor”.
 With such rules, we can define new notions that serve to simplify our discourse.
 In reality, definitions are rarely as clear-cut as we would like them to be.
-Stephen Pinker gives examples of things that are surprisingly difficult to define2.
-Take the concept of a bachelor: if a bachelor is an unmarried man, is the pope a bachelor?
+Canadian-American cognitive psychologist Steven Pinker gives examples of things that are surprisingly difficult to define9.
+For example: Is the pope a bachelor?
 What about the male half of a couple that never bothered to marry?
 The definition of “woman”, likewise, can get one into trouble these days, he notes.
-Or take the concept of vegetables: there is no Linnaean taxon that includes carrots, fiddleheads, and mushrooms; there is no one trait that applies to all vegetables and not to other objects (such as fruits).
+Or take the concept of vegetables: There is no Linnaean taxon that includes carrots, fiddleheads, and mushrooms; there is no one trait that applies to all vegetables and not to other objects (such as fruits).
 Rather, there are several veggie-like traits (being green, being not too sweet, etc.), and the more such traits an edible part of a plant accumulates, the more we agree that it is a vegetable.
 In this reasoning, lettuce is a vegetable by excellence, parseley a lot less, and garlic still less.
 In the terminology of this book, these traits are captured in rules that define the auxiliary notion of a vegetable, as in “if some edible part of a plant is green, then it is more of a vegetable”.
-(This brings us to Fuzzy Logic, and this chapter’s theory of truth can indeed be extended to a Fuzzy Logic interpretation.)
-Vice versa, other rules say that something is rather not a vegetable (e.g., if something is sweet, we tend to call it a fruit).
-Determining whether something is a vegetable or not then boils down to joint inference over these rules.Stephen Pinker goes on to illustrate that this type of joint reasoning can be performed very well by neural networks (simplified models of the human brain): the more traits of a vegetable the model identifies, and the less counter-evidence the model sees, the more weight it gives to the assertion that the object at hand is a vegetable.
+(Technically, we enter the realm of Fuzzy Logic10, and this chapter’s theory of truth can indeed be extended to a Fuzzy Logic interpretation.)
+Vice versa, other rules say that something is rather not a vegetable (for example, if something is sweet, we tend to call it a fruit).
+Determining whether something is a vegetable or not then boils down to joint inference over these rules.Steven Pinker goes on to illustrate that this type of joint reasoning can be performed very well by neural networks (simplified models of the human brain): The more traits of a vegetable the model identifies, and the less counter-evidence the model sees, the more weight it gives to the assertion that the object at hand is a vegetable.
 In this spirit, the human brain can be seen as a giant joint reasoning machine over such fuzzy rules.

 The unknown

 A statement is true if it is predicted by a true theory, and it is false if its negation is predicted by a true theory.
 Now suppose that there is a statement about which no theory at hand makes a prediction.
 For example, assume that we have theories about physics, chemistry, and biology.
 These theories contain the law of gravity, the chemical reactions of substances, and the functioning of human organs.
 Now suppose that our question is “How does Sarah feel about Peter?”.
-None of our theories can deliver a conclusion that would be remotely relevant.In such cases, something very simple happens: the answer to the question is unknown.
+None of our theories can deliver a conclusion that would be remotely relevant.In such cases, something very simple happens: The answer to the question is unknown.
 This means that there could be an answer but that we do not know it.
 Thus the right thing to say is “I do not know”.
 That is not surprising; in fact, the vast majority of things are unknown to us.

 Falsifiability